intel/platform-aware-scheduling/gpu-aware-scheduling/README.md

 GAS heavily utilizes annotations.
 It itself annotates PODs after making filtering decisions on them, with a precise timestamp at annotation named "gas-ts".
 The timestamp can then be used for figuring out the time-order of the GAS-made scheduling decision for example during the GPU-plugin resource allocation phase, if the GPU-plugin wants to know the order of GPU-resource consuming POD deploying inside the node.
 Another annotation which GAS adds is "gas-container-cards".
 It will have the names of the cards selected for the containers.
 Containers are separated by "|", and card names are separated by ",".
 Thus a two-container POD in which both containers use 2 GPUs, could get an annotation "card0,card1|card2,card3".
 These annotations are then consumed by the Intel GPU device plugin.

+Along with the "gas-container-cards" annotation there can be a "gas-container-tiles" annotation.
+This annotation is created when a container requests tile resources (gpu.intel.com/tiles).
+The gtX marking for tiles follows the sysfs entries under /sys/class/drm/cardX/gt/ where the "cardX" can be any card in the system. "gas-container-tiles" annotation marks the card+tile combos assigned to each container.
+For example a two container pod's annotation could be "card0:gt0+gt1|card0:gt2+gt3" where each container gets two tiles from the same GPU.
+The tile annotation is then converted to corresponding environment variables by the GPU plugin.

 GAS also expects labels to be in place for the nodes, in order to be able to keep book of the cluster GPU resource status.
 Nodes with GPUs shall be labeled with label name "gpu.intel.com/cards" and value shall be in form "card0.card1.card2.card3"... where the card names match with the intel GPUs which are currently found under /sys/class/drm folder, and the dot serves as separator.
 GAS expects all GPUs of the same node to be homogeneous in their resource capacity, and calculates the GPU extended resource capacity as evenly distributed to the GPUs listed by that label.

 ## Usage with NFD and the GPU-plugin
 A worked example for GAS is available [here](docs/usage.md)